-Caring for your furnace can go a long way in the time in between furnace service appointments.
+Taking care of your furnace can help quite a bit in the months in between furnace service appointments.
 One of the most basic, and crucial, ways to maintain your furnace is in replacing your furnace filter.
-Having a filthy air filter can contribute to a variety of adverse issues for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are month after month.
+Having a filthy air filter can contribute to a number of adverse problems for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are month after month.

 So what goes in to consideration when you should change your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters normally need to be replaced every month and 3 inch filters should be replaced every three months, based on the recommendations of the filter manufacturer.
+1 inch filters normally need to be replaced every month and 3 inch filters need to be replaced every three months, based on the recommendations of the filter maker.

 - Home habits: if you have pets in your home, it may make sense to switch out your filter more often due to pet dander.
 If a family member deals with allergies or asthma, contemplate changing your home’s air filter more regularly to help with their symptoms.

-Now you’re possibly wondering how to replace your furnace filter.
-More than likely, this will change depending on what furnace you have, but normally:
+Now you’re possibly wondering how to change your furnace filter.
+More than likely, this will vary depending on what furnace you have, but normally:

 At Barlow Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 801-436-8985 or arrange an appointment with us online.